Our Sites

-In these first two years of our existence we’ve established 8 food forest sites in Portland, all on privately-owned donated land for 5-year periods.
-This combination of front yards, back yards, and farm land allows us to plant demonstration sites, conduct plant research, and propagate nut and fruit-bearing trees and shrubs without having to navigate city contracts or entanglements.
+In these first three years of our existence we’ve established 11 food forest sites in Portland, most on privately-owned donated land for 5-year periods with the exception of the Los Jardines and Oliver Middle School food forests.
+This combination of front yards, back yards, apartment complex courtyard, schoolyard and farm land allows us to plant demonstration sites, conduct plant research, and propagate nut and fruit-bearing trees and shrubs without having to navigate city contracts or entanglements.

 Our intention is to: